 Broke Hall on the Orwell : Captain Philip Broke

-Broke Hall was the home of the Broke family and the birthplace of Philip Broke (his grandfather, father and son were all of the same name. .
-His father was one of the commanders of the Sea Fencibles responsible for local defence during the Napoleonic wars, the item on HMS Medusa touches upon this period.
+Broke Hall was the home of the Broke family and the birthplace of Philip Broke: his grandfather, father and son all had the same name.
+Father was one of the commanders of the Sea Fencibles responsible for local defence during the Napoleonic wars, the item on HMS Medusa touches upon this period.
+A likely boyhood influence was Admiral Vernon who lived modestly on the Broke estate1Where was Vernon’s house?.

 Broke Hall, Nacton, Suffolk - US Naval History and Heritage Command